Bakri balloon

-The Bakri Balloon is a medical device invented and designed by Dr. Younes Bakri in 1999.
+The Bakri balloon is a medical device invented and designed by Dr. Younes Noaman Bakri in 1999.

 The obstetrical balloon is a 24 French, 54 cm-long, silicone catheter with a filling capacity of 500 mL.
 The device is used for the temporary control and reduction of postpartum hemorrhage (PPH).

-According to the World Health Organization, around 100,000 maternal deaths occur every year from PPH and is the leading cause of maternal mortality in the developed world.
+Around 100,000 maternal deaths occur every year from PPH and is the leading cause of maternal mortality in the developed world.

-Use
+Uses

-The Bakri Balloon is a silicone, obstetrical balloon specifically designed to treat postpartum hemorrhage (PPH).
+The Bakri balloon is a silicone, obstetrical balloon specifically designed to treat postpartum hemorrhage (PPH).
 The device is used for the "temporary control or reduction of postpartum hemorrhage when conservative management of uterine bleeding is warranted."

+Novel uses of the Bakri Balloon have been reported in the treatment of Empty Pelvis Syndrome (EPS), Gestational Trophoblastic Neoplasia (GTN) and uterine atony.